 “A preparation that had THC, CBD, and caryophyllene may be an ideal way of dealing with chronic pain and particularly people who are addicted to opioids,” Russo noted in an interview with ProjectCBD.

-For example, researchers think Caryophyllene, a common terpene in hemp flower, may contribute to its relaxing and pain reliving effects.
+For example, researchers think caryophyllene, a common terpene in hemp flower, may contribute to its relaxing and pain-relieving effects.

 Along with myrcene, caryophyllene is one of the most common terpenes found in cannabis and smokable hemp.
 If you’ve ever had a cannabis or hemp strain with a spicy flavor, it might have been high in caryophyllene.